pavelhoral/wrensec-docs/High-Level-Roadmap.md

 ## Phase 5.
 Prepare Projects for Further Advancement _(Not started)_
 There are several steps to this stage:
+1. Security patches must be prepared for all know security defects in the release versions Wren Security maintains.
-1. Licensed and legally problematic files need to be either replaced or removed.
+2. Licensed and legally problematic files need to be either replaced or removed.
-2. Dependencies archived in the [the Wren Security BinTray repository](https://bintray.com/wrensecurity/forgerock-archive) for which no source code is available need to be cataloged, so that they can be replaced by new artifacts built from source in the not-to-distant future.
+3. Dependencies archived in the [the Wren Security BinTray repository](https://bintray.com/wrensecurity/forgerock-archive) for which no source code is available need to be cataloged, so that they can be replaced by new artifacts built from source in the not-to-distant future.
-3. The Maven group ids of all projects needs to be changed to `org.wrensecurity`.
+4. The Maven group ids of all projects needs to be changed to `org.wrensecurity`.

 ## Phase 6.
 Write New Project Documentation to Replace Original ForgeRock Documentation _(Not started)_
 Because all of ForgeRock's original documentation is licensed under the Creative Commons Non-Commercial, No Derivatives license (CC BY-NC-ND), we need to create our own from scratch.
 This includes references, tutorials, samples, and such.